Sunday, March 13, 2005

 Ron and Kathleen in a more recent photo

 I met Kathleen Mulcahy while doing this story, and she became a friend, particularly to Margaret.
 We prominently display one of her "Spinners" glass sculptures (as well as several ceramics pieces by Ed Eberly, who we met at about this time.)
-Kathleen and her husband Ron continue to work in their art forms and sell nationally, and remain important art community figures in Pittsburgh.
+Kathleen and her husband Ron continued to work in their art forms and sell nationally, and remain important art community figures in Pittsburgh.

 On the net, there is an Avi Wenger listed with Allegheny Investments in Pittsburgh, and an Avi Wenger credited with some song lyrics.
-So maybe he's continued with feet in both camps.
+So maybe he' continued with feet in both camps.
 As I recall, Christine McBride did leave Pittsburgh and returned, probably more than once (not uncommon in western PA), but I don't have any fresh information on her or her friends quoted in the first part of the piece.